Seabrook Bridge

 The Seabrook Bridge (officially the Senator Ted Hickey Bridge) is a medium-rise twin bascule, four-lane roadway bridge in New Orleans, Louisiana, carrying Lakeshore Drive, connecting Leon C. Simon Drive on the upper side of the bridge with Hayne Boulevard on the lower side.
-The bridge is operated by the Orleans Levee District.
+The bridge is operated and maintained by the Louisiana Department of Transportation and Development (DOTD).
 It normally stays in the down position for vehicular traffic, but provides sufficient clearance for most marine traffic.